 In 1999, "topping" of the Stavkirke with its steeple completed the first phase of construction.
 Hundreds of volunteers and thousands of hours went into the construction of this beautiful place of worship.

 Sitting in a small forest grove, a winding prayer path leads the way to the structure.
 The Stavkirke has become a vital part of the ministry of Trinity Lutheran.
 It is used year ‘round for special worship services and as a place of quiet meditation for many as throughout their days.
 Every year, thousands of people visit and spend a little time going back in time and listening for God's "still small voice" in the quiet peacefulness that this place provides.

 It has also been a popular location for small weddings, since the chapel has a maximum capacity of 38 people.
 Many couples seek God's blessing on their marriage in this special place.
+The Stav is not a ‘stand-alone’ wedding venue, however.
+As Trinity’s chapel, it is an extension of our ministry, and all services and weddings are officiated by Pastor Alan.
 For more information about the Washington Island Stavkirke, contact us.

 The Washington Island Stavkirke was modeled after the Borgund Stavkirke constructed in 1150 near Laerdal, Sogn.
 That church was chosen since it is the best preserved and least altered example of this style of church architecture.